-Smoking is a leading cause of preventable death in the UK, accounting for nearly 100,000 deaths each year.
+Smoking is a leading cause of preventable illness and premature death in England.
+Not only does it have a detrimental effect on nearly every organ of the body, but it also contributes to health inequality and worsening social mobility.
 Reducing the number of people who smoke is therefore a key priority in improving the health of the population, and Stop Smoking Services are a key NHS intervention to reduce smoking.
+In October 2023, the government announced the prohibition of the sale of tobacco products to anyone born on or after 1 January 2009, further contributing to the suite of laws in place to reduce the prevalence of smoking.

-Although smoking prevalence has fallen in the UK (from 20% in 2011 to 14% in 2019), the health consequences of smoking continue to present a major public health challenge.
+Although smoking prevalence has fallen in the UK (from 20% in 2011 to 13% in 2022; data not shown), the health consequences of smoking continue to present a major public health challenge.
 NHS Stop Smoking Services offer intensive group therapy or one-to-one support to help people quit smoking.
-Their effectiveness can be measured by the percentage of people who say, at the four-week follow-up, that they have not smoked at all since two weeks after the quit date.
+Their effectiveness can be measured by the percentage of people who say, at the four-week follow-up, that they have not smoked at all in the two weeks after the quit date.

 The percentage of people using NHS Stop Smoking Services who self-reported that they were successful in quitting at four weeks remained fairly steady between 2007/08 and 2019/20, fluctuating at around 50%.

 In 2020/21, during the coronavirus (Covid-19) pandemic, the percentage of people who self-reported that they were successful in quitting increased to 59%.
 This may reflect concerns about smokers being at increased risk of more severe Covid-19 symptoms.
-Research from surveys carried out during the pandemic estimates that over a million people in the UK have stopped smoking since the onset of the pandemic, and a public awareness campaign was launched in July 2020 to encourage more smokers to quit.
+Research from surveys carried out during the pandemic estimate that over a million people in the UK have stopped smoking since the onset of the pandemic, and a public awareness campaign was launched in July 2020 to encourage more smokers to quit.
+In 2022/23, 54% of people using NHS Stop Smoking Services claimed to be successful in quitting, lower than the proportion in 2020 but an improvement from the average proportion before the pandemic.

-In March 2020, due to the Covid-19 pandemic, carbon monoxide monitoring was paused and there were only 3,115 CO validated quitters in 2020/21, a 96% reduction from 2019/20.
-As of January 2021, guidance states that face-to-face stop smoking support can resume, but remote consultations may remain the best option.
-Public Health England recommends that carbon monoxide monitoring can resume wherever face-to-face consultations are being delivered.
+In March 2020, due to the Covid-19 pandemic, CO monitoring was paused as it is usually carried out face-to-face with a health professional.
+There were only 3,115 CO validated quitters in 2020/21, a 96% reduction from 2019/20.
+As of January 2021, guidance stated that face-to-face stop smoking support can resume, but remote consultations may remain the best option.
+In 2022/23, only 8% of those who set a quit date were CO validated, potentially reflecting the continued trend of increased remote consultations.

 The Smoking, Drinking and Drug Use among Young People survey (SDD) asks secondary school pupils in years 7 to 11 in England about their tobacco consumption.
 Pupils were categorised as regular smokers if they usually smoked at least one cigarette per week.
 In July 2017, the Tobacco Control Plan for England set a national ambition to reduce the number of 15-year-olds who regularly smoke from 8% to 3% or less by the end of 2022.